-For me food is an incredibly social tool.
-It bring people together and is very evocative to certain memories.
+For me, food is an incredibly social tool.
+It brings people together and is very evocative to certain memories.
 Of course over the years I’ve had meals by myself but I’ve never actually gone for a special meal by myself.
 It’s an experience, firstly there’s at least half the amount of food on the table for you to try, this means your menu choices are more important.
 Choose wisely young grasshopper.
 Secondly, you will hoover up your food even quicker than you think is polite.
 Luckily the staff at Pollen Street Social made me feel like home even though I was dining by myself.
-Well that and the glass of prosecco I had to toast the weekend.
+Well, that and the glass of prosecco I had to toast the weekend.

-Kicking off with some amuse bouche in a sexy book, of a parmesan crisp with a tomato fondant and black olives.
+Kicking off with some amuse bouche in a sexy book, of parmesan crisp with a tomato fondant and black olives.
 A baked artichoke leaf with white truffle, butterbean puree.
 A prawn cracker with crab puree.
 It’s fair to say my mouth was well amused after these delightful little morsels.

-In keeping with the Spring theme for my main course the stuffed loin of young rabbit, salt lemon, young broccoli & fresh herbs.
+In keeping with the Spring theme for my main course the stuffed loin of a young rabbit, salt lemon, young broccoli & fresh herbs.
 The rabbit was beautifully tender and flavoursome.
 I always like a cheeky carrot with rabbit, always seems very Beatrix Potter for some reason…

 When presented a super sexy dessert list anything labelled“PBJ” you know I’m going to try it.
 Peanut parfait, cherry yuzu sorbet, nitro peanut, what more do you want?
 The freshness of the yuzu in the cherry cut through the creaminess and richness of the peanut ice cream and nitrogen peanut crumbs.
 One of my favourite desserts of all time.
 So incredible.
 The cherry jelly with the biscuit crumbs with the parfait was inspired.